 Improving the Thermal Efficiency of a Building

 Expanded polystyrene (EPS) is one of the most cost-effective insulative materials on the market that can improve a buildings energy performance.
 With U-Values as low as 0.030W/m²K, it can significantly improve the thermal efficiency of a building when used as insulation.
-EPS can be used in various forms for insulation, from bead blown into wall cavities as cavity wall insulation, to formed sheets which, for example, can be cut to fit into specific areas such as within the roof rafters.
+EPS is used in various forms for insulation.
+Be it from bead blown into wall cavities, to formed sheets which cut to fit into specific areas within the roof rafters.

 How can Molygran help with these changes?

 As EPS converters, Molygran specialises in profile cut polystyrene to fit exactly into what the customer requires.
 Using only the highest quality EPS, Molygran’s insulative products have very low thermal conductivity due to its closed cell structure consisting of 98% air.
 The durability of EPS also ensures the insulation will last the lifetime of the building as it takes 500-100,000 years to biodegrade.

 EPS is a popular material for insulation due to its natural properties, however, when mixed with graphite or carbon, the thermal performance significantly increases.
 Requiring the lowest U-Values means using “Grey” or “Black” EPS.
 This material reduces the thickness required whilst still retaining its performance.

 Using expanded polystyrene is common for cavity closers around door and window frames, for under-floor; wall and roof insulation, and for all other forms of prevention of cold bridging.
 Window and door manufacturers have for a long time been using polystyrene inserts within the voids of their sections.
 Now predominately for preventing heat loss through cavities.
 You can read more about this here.